- What you'll learn

 - Understand key strategies to improve the response rates of your survey.

-- Learn to keep surveys short & use simple language.
+- Learn to keep surveys short and use simple language.

-- Learn sending periodic reminders, leverage social proof, and more.
+- Learn sending periodic reminders, using social proof, and more.

 Imagine you're planning a big party in a restaurant.
-You're excited about the party but also a bit worried.
-Will everyone come to your party?
+You're excited about it, but a bit worried too.
+Will everyone come?
 Will they have fun?
-That's kind of like making a survey – you make it, but you also wonder if everyone will respond to your survey.
+Making a survey is similar.
+You build it, then you wonder whether anyone will actually respond.

-Make people really want to take your surveys.
-Find the best ways to make your survey interesting.
-As are result, your survey will have more respondents!
+Make people want to take your surveys.
+Find the ways that make a survey interesting to answer.
+The result is more respondents.

 Long surveys, usually more than 5 minutes, can bore the respondents.
-So it is necessary to keep your surveys short.
-Go for longer surveys only when it is needed.
+Keep your surveys short, and go longer only when the topic really needs it.

-When your surveys are short, more people take your surveys.
-It's like when a student has less homework, they will finish it with more eagerness.
+When a survey is short, more people finish it.
+It's like a student with less homework, who gets through it with more eagerness.

-Below are a few actions you can take to keep your surveys short.
+Here are a few things you can do to keep a survey short.

 - Keep your surveys simple and easy to understand.